aksabina/SETBVE/evaluation/README.md

 After running the evaluation, the following directories and files will be generated automatically in the project folder:

 - **AggregatedArchive/** – This folder contains processed Archive files.
-- **Plots/** – This folder contains visualizations of pairwise comparisons between methods of discovered archive cells per SUT.
+- **Plots/** – This folder contains visualizations of pairwise comparisons between methods of discovered archive cells per FUT.
 - **Stats/** – This folder contains the results of evaluations RAC and RPD.
+(InputFeatureCoverage.zip contains the evaluated input feature coverage for BMI, Circle, Date and Bytecount FUTs)